Goalkeeper Gloves Technology

 Hyper Foam

-Hyper Foam offers maximum grip in both wet and dry weather conditions.
-During rainy matches, the moisture is absorbed by the foam, which strongly improves grip.
-In dry conditions, the gloves don’t have to be moistened during the match or training session, thanks to the absorbent properties of the Hyper Foam.
-Hyper Foam guarantees maximum comfort and increases ball control thanks to the excellent impact reduction.
+Hyper Foam ensures optimal grip in both dry and wet weather conditions, thanks to the foam’s absorbent properties.
+Hyper Foam guarantees optimal comfort and increases ball control thanks to its excellent impact reduction.

 Aqua Foam